ramsey/uuid/docs/reference/helper.rst

 .. php:function:: Ramsey\\Uuid\\v6([$node[, $clockSeq]])

-    Generates a string standard representation of a version 6, ordered-time UUID.
+    Generates a string standard representation of a version 6, reordered time UUID.

     :param Ramsey\\Uuid\\Type\\Hexadecimal|null $node: An optional hexadecimal node to use
     :param int|null $clockSeq: An optional clock sequence to use